P. Susheela: Guinness World Records

 As verified on 28 January 2016, Susheela has reportedly recorded up to 17,695 solo, duet and chorus backed songs in over six Indian languages since the 1960s, not counting some lost early recordings.
 She has now been recognized by both the Guinness Book of World Records and Asia Book of Records for singing most songs in Indian languages.

 Statistics

 Telugu

 Susheela has sung more than 12000 songs in Telugu.
 S. P. Balasubrahmanyam's first duet in Telugu was with P. Susheela.
-SPB sung his first song with me says the legendary P. Susheela and SPB recorded more than 3000 duets with P. Susheela.
-She has recorded more than 2000 songs in K.V.Mahadevans music. she has recorded more than 2000 songs in K.chakravarthys music also.
+"SPB has sung his first song with me", says the legendary P. Susheela and SPB recorded more than 4000 duets with P. Susheela.
+She has recorded more than 2000 songs to K.V.Mahadevan's music.
+She has recorded more than 2500 songs to K.Chakravarthy's music.
 She won three national awards for Telugu songs.
+Before going to USA and UK (in the late '70s), Susheela and SPB recorded 19 duets in one day over 18 hours in addition to a few solo songs.

 Tamil

 She has sung more than 6000 songs in Tamil, including devotionals.
 She has sung around 1000 duets with T. M. Soundara Rajan.
 She also rendered more than 1500 Songs in MSV music.
 She won two national awards for Tamil songs.